ReinUsesLisp/cl-pixman/README.md

 (ql:quickload "pixman")
 ```
 in your REPL.
-It was tested to work on SBCL using GNU/Linux on a x86 machine.
+It was tested on SBCL using GNU/Linux on a x86 machine.

 You'll need a `pixman` shared object accessible to your Lisp at runtime,
 if you are using GNU, you can use your distro package.